Quramy/ts-node-conditional-export-example/README.md

 # ts-node-conditional-export-example

-An example repository to explain how to build conditional exported TypeScript package.
+An example repository to explain how to build conditional exported Node.js package using TypeScript.

 ## :wrench: Requirements